DefGuard/docs/admin-and-features/features-and-configuration/wireguard/multi-factor-authentication-mfa-2fa/README.md

 ### Testing MFA on defguard client

-If a VPN has MFA enabled, before connecting you will be asked to complete the authentication step first:&#x20;
+If a VPN has MFA enabled, before connecting you will be asked to complete the authentication step first:

 <figure><img src="../../../../.gitbook/assets/defguard-client-mfa-modal.png" alt=""><figcaption><p>MFA in defguard desktop client</p></figcaption></figure>